What to Do With Excess Veggies from the Garden

 See full disclosure here.

 Don’t let your hard work and the value of your fruits and veggies go to waste.
 If you’ve been blessed with an overabundance of produce, here are some ideas you may or may not have thought of.
-First of all there’s more than one way to preserve food from your garden and I would encourage you to try them all.
+First of all, there’s more than one way to preserve food from your garden and I would encourage you to try them all.
 Maybe just not all in the same year.
 Remember the gratification you felt when you harvested your garden produce, multiply that by ten and that’s how you’ll feel when you use your preserved produce to prepare meals later in the winter.

-Canning Your Excess Veggies from the Garden
+Canning the Excess Veggies From Your Garden

 I’m definitely not a food blogger, but that’s okay because canning recipes are readily available.
 Before attempting one, be sure to read comments or reviews.
-Homemade jams or jellies, apple butter, salsa, pickles, relish or anything your family loves make an awesome gift for Christmas.
+Homemade jams or jellies, apple butter, salsa, pickles, relish, or anything your family loves make an awesome gift for Christmas.
 Canning is a lot of work, but you’ll be proud of your effort when you see those jars in the pantry.

 If you’re new to this process of canning or need a refresher, look for courses in your local community education program.
 Or, our favorite education source, YouTube.
 Don’t be shy about asking for help, either.
-Someone from work, your church or a family member may be a wiz when it comes to canning food and will be happy to give you some pointers.
+Someone from work, your church, or a family member may be a whiz when it comes to canning food and will be happy to give you some pointers.
 Maybe they’ll even come over to help.

 Freezing Vegetables and Fruits

-However, vegetables must be “blanched” first prior to freezing.
+It’s important to note, that vegetables must be “blanched” first prior to freezing.
 Blanching involves placing raw vegetables in a pan of boiling water for just a few minutes, then immediately submerging them in ice water.
 This process greatly increases their shelf life.
 I would love to have a fancy blancher, but I just don’t have room to store it, so I simply use a large stock pot and my stainless steel strainer.

 It’s a total bummer to go to all the trouble to freeze your excess fruits and vegetables just to find a few months later they are freezer burnt.
 I highly recommend a vacuum sealer for freezing vegetables or fruits.
 As well as sealing tightly, using a vacuum sealer ensures that you will have minimal or no freezer burn.
 A vacuum sealer also creates flat packages that don’t take up as much space in your freezer.